-If it doesn’t smell like rotten eggs, you have a different challenge.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different problem.

 Heat and moisture can contribute to increased mold growth, especially in warmer climates.
-Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your house.
+Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your home.

 What can I do?

 Assess your filter.
 This is a common culprit for air conditioner odors.
 If it’s been a long time since you’ve exchanged your air filter, go ahead and replace it with a brand new one.
 We typically recommend changing your filter every two to three months.
 But it’s also key to keep in mind other elements that would require you to replace it more frequently, such as pets in the home or if a family member has allergies or asthma.

 If you’ve replaced the filter and it’s not helping, it’s probably time to call in an expert.
 Especially if it’s been an long period of time since your last air conditioning checkup.
 Technicians can assess the situation to see if a thorough cleaning can do the job.
 You might consider having your air ducts cleaned.
 Professional duct cleaners can take a look to see if your indoor air quality would be enhanced from a proper cleaning.

 If you have concerns about the odors in your home, Airmax Long Island can help you review the situation and chat about possible solutions.
 You should be able to enjoy your cool indoor space in the warmer summer months, without having to suffer with undesirable odors.
 You can book an appointment with us online or give us a shout at 631-737-5566.